Tigranes the Great: Alliance with Pontus

 During the First Mithridatic War (89–85 BC), Tigranes supported Mithridates VI of Pontus, but was careful not to become directly involved in the war.

 He rapidly built up his power and established an alliance with Mithridates VI, marrying his daughter Cleopatra.
 Tigranes agreed to extend his influence in the East, while Mithridates set to conquer Roman land in Asia Minor and in Europe.
 By creating a stronger Hellenistic state, Mithridates was to contend with the well-established Roman foothold in Europe.
 Mithridates executed a planned general attack on Romans and Italians in Asia Minor, tapping into local discontent with the Romans and their taxes and urging the peoples of Asia Minor to raise against foreign influence.
 The slaughter of 80,000 people in the province of Asia Minor was known as the Asiatic Vespers.
 The two kings' attempts to control Cappadocia and then the massacres resulted in guaranteed Roman intervention.
 The senate decided that Lucius Cornelius Sulla, who was then one of the consuls, would command the army against Mithridates.

-The renowned French historian René Grousset remarked that in their alliance Mithridates was somewhat subservient to Tigranes.
+René Grousset remarked that in their alliance Mithridates was somewhat subservient to Tigranes.

-Wars against the Parthians and Seleucids

-After the death of Mithridates II of Parthia his son Gotarzes I succeeded him.
-He reigned during a period coined in scholarship as the "Parthian Dark Age," due to the lack of clear information on the events of this period in the empire, except a series of, apparently overlapping, reigns.
-This system of split monarchy weakened Parthia, allowing Tigranes II of Armenia to annex Parthian territory in western Mesopotamia.
-This land would not be restored to Parthia until the reign of Sinatruces (r. c.
-78–69 BC).